 Do you already have a koi pond?
-Let’s see how you can keep it clean and healthy with minimal effort.
+Let’s talk about how to take care of a koi pond so you can keep it clean and healthy with minimal effort.

 Avoid Overfeeding the Fish

-To keep your koi happy and the pond easy to maintain, feed the fish two to four times a day for up to 5 minutes.
+A key maintenance tip to keep your koi happy is to feed the fish two to four times a day for up to 5 minutes.
 After 10 minutes, collect the remains to avoid build-up on the bottom of the pond.

 Why so much care?
 Overfeeding leads to excess nutrients in the pond from food remains and fish waste.
 Algae will bloom in such a rich environment, making the pond water green and limiting oxygen.
 Bacteria also thrive, converting nutrients into harmful ammonia that can make the fish sick.